I've not changed, says Tony Blair

 But he praised his successor, Mr Miliband's judgement on the EU.
 Mr Miliband has said if he wins the 2015 general election there will only be an in/out referendum on the EU if there is a significant transfer of powers proposed from Westminster to the EU institutions.

 Mr Blair said: "I support Ed's leadership very much on this issue.
-I think he has made the right call on this and I think it is important to give him credit for that."'Saddened and angry'
+I think he has made the right call on this and I think it is important to give him credit for that."

 Two decades to the day since Mr Blair won the leadership of the Labour Party, he defended his record in government.